okwolo/okwolo/README.md

 let builder = builder
   // builder: function which creates vdom out of state [(state) => vdom]
 ````

+Adding a new builder will override the current one (regardless of route).

 ````javascript
 let builder = (state) => (